tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. encrypted_client_hello(0xfe0a), with "TLS 1.3" column values set to
    "CH, EE", and "Recommended" column set to "Yes".
-2. ech_is_inner (0xda09), with "TLS 1.3" column values set to
+1. ech_is_inner (0xda09), with "TLS 1.3" column values set to
    "CH", and "Recommended" column set to "Yes".
-3. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
+1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
    and "Recommended" column set to "Yes".

 ## Update of the TLS Alert Registry {#alerts}

 IANA is requested to create an entry, ech_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column set to "Y".

+## ECHConfig Extension Registry

+This document defines a new ECHConfig extension registry that is maintained by IANA.
+Values with the first byte in the range 0-253 (decimal) are assigned via Specification Required {{!RFC8126}}.
+Values with the first byte 254 or 255 (decimal) are reserved for Private Use {{!RFC8126}}.

+This registry has a "Recommended" and "Mandatory" column.
+The registry is initially populated with a single entry for the "public_name" extension with "Recommended" and "Mandatory" values set to "Y" and "Y", respetively.

+The "Recommended" column is assigned a value of "N" unless explicitly requested, and adding a value with a "Recommended" value of "Y" requires Standards Action {{!RFC8126}}.
+IESG Approval is REQUIRED for a Y->N transition.

-# ECHConfig Extension Guidance {#config-extensions-guidance}
+### ECHConfig Extension Guidance {#config-extensions-guidance}

 Any future information or hints that influence ClientHelloOuter SHOULD be specified as ECHConfig extensions.
 This is primarily because the outer